 The Mediterranean in miniature, Cyprus blends the laid-back charm of Greece with the exotic flavours of Turkey.
 Indeed, Cyprus is split into Greek and Turkish enclaves, offering two different perspectives on the Mediterranean island experience.
-Discover Paphos today with Jet2holidays.
+Fly direct year round with Jet2.com and TUI.

 When you take a short break to Cyprus from Glasgow Airport, sunshine is almost guaranteed.
 This sun-kissed Mediterranean island basks under cloudless skies for 300 days a year.
 And where better to soak up the rays than a perfect strip of sand?
 The resort beaches of Paphos, Ayia Napa and Protaras are famous across the Med, but those who know trade the crowds for sand, sea and silence on the wild beaches of the Akamas and Karpas peninsulas, where green sea turtles have nested for centuries.